 Handling Instructions - All users must observe the requirements for handling information based on its sensitivity.
 For more information on these definitions, see the BSU Data Classification Quick Reference Table.
-Owners may designate additional controls to further restrict access to, or to further protect university information under their control.
+Owners may designate additional controls to restrict further access to, or to protect further university information under their control.